shreya-pi/DQ_Analysis_Tool/README.md

 *   **`app.py`**: The heart of the application.
 It contains all the Streamlit code for the user interface, manages application state, and orchestrates calls to helper scripts and Snowflake.
 *   **`requirements.txt`**: Defines the project's Python dependencies.
 A new user can install everything needed with `pip install -r requirements.txt`.
 *   **`sf_config.py`**: **Critical Configuration File.** Stores a Python dictionary with all Snowflake connection parameters (user, password, account, database, schema, etc.).
 It is imported by any script that needs to connect to Snowflake.
-*   **`structure.py` / `structure.txt`**: These files likely work together to programmatically export the database schema structure into a simple text file for review or documentation.
 ---
 *   **`logs/`**: A dedicated directory for storing runtime log files, keeping the root directory clean.
 ---